GulnaraSh/Knowledge-mining-python/docs/source/index.rst

 The knowmine_app package
 ========================

-The ``knowmine app`` Python package allows to perform knowledge extraction from the collection of scientific articles.
+The ``knowmine`` Python package allows to perform knowledge extraction from the collection of scientific articles.
 The knowledge retrieval is based on a list of terms and connection words provided by a User as an indication of the type of knowledge to be found.